unfoldadmin/django-unfold/docs/configuration/custom-sites.md

 ## Overriding the default admin site

-If you want to override the default admin site by setting the `default_site` attribute of a custom `django.contrib.admin.apps.AdminConfig` class, you must install Unfold using `unfold.apps.AppConfig` instead of just `unfold` in `INSTALLED_APPS`.
+If you want to override the default admin site by setting the `default_site` attribute of a custom `django.contrib.admin.apps.AdminConfig` class, you must install Unfold using `unfold.apps.BasicAppConfig` instead of just `unfold` in `INSTALLED_APPS`.

 ```python
 # settings.py